Gone in 60 Seconds (1974 film): Attempted sequel

 On June 9, 1989, Toby and Denice Halicki began to shoot the sequel Gone in 60 Seconds 2, which would star them both.
 The sequel would not have the same storyline of 1974 film; Toby Halicki wanted a bigger story about a professional international thief.
 He bought over 400 cars to destroy for the film.

 On August 20, while filming in Dunkirk and Buffalo, New York, Halicki was preparing for a dramatic stunt sequence in the film, during which a 160 ft.
 (49 m) tall water tower was supposed to topple to the ground.
 When a cable attached to the tower snapped unexpectedly, it sheared off a telephone pole, which fell on Halicki, killing him instantly.

 Halicki's estate faced a number of legal challenges regarding the film's intellectual property.
 After seven trials, in 1994 the court released Halicki's films and the associated copyrights to Denice Shakarian Halicki, but she was forced to sell her husband's car and toy collection to pay the legal fees.
 Halicki planned to finish her late husband's dream and make a new Gone in 60 Seconds film based on the unfinished film.

-Legacy and remake
+Remake

 In 1995, Denice Shakarian Halicki licensed the property which was remade as Gone in 60 Seconds (2000) with Disney (under their Touchstone Pictures banner) and Jerry Bruckheimer.
 "Eleanor" reprised its role as a grey customized 1967 Ford Mustang.
 The plot, however, differs greatly from the original, starring Nicolas Cage as Randall "Memphis" Raines, a veteran car thief who must steal 50 cars for a gangster to ensure his brother is not killed.